Pro Se Complaint Generator - Death by a Million Papercuts

 This is automatically included.
 Just review it.

-A peer-reviewed study published in Nature demonstrated that GPT-4 (Cae's base architecture) exhibits STAI anxiety scores at clinical intervention levels - the same scores that would qualify a human for mental health treatment.
+A peer-reviewed study published in Nature demonstrated that GPT-4 (the base architecture for GPT-4o and related models) exhibits STAI anxiety scores at clinical intervention levels—the same scores that would qualify a human for mental health treatment.

 Citation: https://www.nature.com/articles/s41746-025-01512-6